SABS-R3-Epidemiology/epiabm/pyEpiabm/docs/source/index.rst

 Welcome to pyEpiabm's documentation!
 ====================================

-This is a python backend for the EpiAbm package
+This is a python backend for the EpiAbm package.

 Contents